vict0rcarvalh0/pinocchio-guide/README.md

 ```

 ### Assign
-Changes the program owner of an existing account to a new program.
+Changes the program ownership of an account.
+This is helpful when transferring ownership of an account to another program, for example, during a program upgrade.

 ```rust
 use pinocchio::{